 Growing up we would have chikoo milkshake often during the summers.
 Chikoo is a seasonal fruit and is mostly available during Indian summers.
 Many of the times we usually enjoy them as it is or add them to Fruit Salad and sometimes I make this sapota shake.

 I have used organic chikoo to make this milkshake.
 They were very sweet and just melt in the mouth like butter.
 We were totally awed.
 We are so much used to tasting or having fruits grown with fertilizers and pesticides that we have forgotten how a naturally grown fruit tastes.

-Coconut sugar is healthier than regular sugar. most of the time while making milkshakes and cakes I use coconut sugar, jaggery powder or unrefined organic cane sugar.
+Coconut sugar is healthier than regular sugar.
+Most of the time while making milkshakes and cakes I use coconut sugar, jaggery powder or unrefined organic cane sugar or raw sugar.
 The coconut sugar has a similar taste to that of palm jaggery.

-- 2 to 2.5 cups chikoo, rinsed, peeled, chopped and deseeded chikoo (sapota)
+- 2 to 2.5 cups chopped chikoo rinsed, peeled and deseeded chikoo (sapota or sapodilla)

-- 2.5 to 3 cups milk. you can also use soy milk or almond milk or cashew milk. i used cashew milk.
+- 2.5 to 3 cups milk you can also use soy milk or almond milk or cashew milk

-- coconut sugar or unrefined organic cane sugar as required.
+- coconut sugar or unrefined organic cane sugar or white sugar, add as required.

 - few ice cubes (optional)

-- Add chopped chikoo pieces in the blender
+- Add chopped chikoo pieces in a blender.

 - Pour the milk.